Artemis Fowl (novel): Film

 In 2001, plans were announced for a film adaptation of the series.
 Miramax Films was named as purchasing the film rights, with Lawrence Guterman signed to direct.
-In 2003 Colfer stated that a screenplay had been finalized and that casting was due to start the same year, but expressed scepticism over whether or not this would come to pass.
+In 2003 Colfer stated that a screenplay had been finalised and that casting was due to start the same year, but expressed scepticism over whether or not this would come to pass.
 The film remained in development and was assumed to be in development hell until 2011, when it was reported that Jim Sheridan was interested in directing the film.
 In July 2013, it was announced that Disney was developing a project based on the first and second instalment of the Artemis Fowl series.
 Robert De Niro and Jane Rosenthal would be the executive producers and Kenneth Branagh would direct.
 The film was originally scheduled for a theatrical release on 9 August 2019 by Walt Disney Studios Motion Pictures, but on 7 May 2019 the film was delayed to 29 May 2020.
 On 3 April the film's theatrical release was cancelled due to the COVID-19 pandemic, and instead it debuted on Disney+ on 12 June 2020.
+The film was later removed from the streaming service on 26 May 2023 as part of a Disney+ and Hulu purge.

 Graphic novel

 Artemis Fowl: The Graphic Novel is a graphic novel based on the book.
 Written by Colfer and adapted by Andrew Donkin with the art by Giovanni Rigano, the graphic novel was released on 2 October 2007.
 The plot remains the same as the book's except some minor details.
 Some characters' appearances differed from their description in the book; Holly Short's hair is longer than described in the book and a darker brown, as opposed to the reddish brown described in the book, and her skin appears noticeably lighter than the nut-brown coffee-like complexion she had previously been described as possessing.
 Haven City's roof is stalactites and rock as opposed to the computer-generated sky described by the book.
-The graphic novel does not contain many word balloons, showing each character's story in first-person.
-Graphic novels for subsequent books in the series were released in 2009, 2013, and 2014.
+The graphic novel does not contain many word balloons, showing each character's story in first person.
+Graphic novels for subsequent books in the series were released in 2009, 2013 and 2014.

-Later, in 2019, in promotion of the upcoming 2020 film, Disney released a new version of the graphic novel, this time adapted by Michael Moreci and drawn by Stephen Giplin.
+Later, in 2019, in promotion of the upcoming 2020 film, Disney released a new version of the graphic novel, this time adapted by Michael Moreci and drawn by Stephen Gilpin.
 It skims over the therapist reports and cuts out the second scene of Artemis and his mother for pacing.